mesosphere/marathon/docs/docs/metrics.md

 # Metrics

-Marathon currently uses [Codahale/Dropwizard Metrics](https://github.com/dropwizard/metrics).
+Marathon currently uses [Kamon.io](http://kamon.io/) for it's metrics.
 You can query the current metrics via the `/metrics` HTTP endpoint or configure the metrics to report periodically to:

 * graphite via `--reporter_graphite`.